 The term “alternative therapy” is basically any health treatment that is not standard in western medical practice.
 Technically, “alternative” treatments are used in place of conventional medicine; but when used alongside standard medical practices, alternative approaches are referred to as “complementary” medicine.

-The field of alternative therapies is very diverse: It can be practices spanning diet and exercise changes, hypnosis, chiropractic adjustment, biofeedback, homeopathy, acupuncture and so much more.
+The field of alternative therapies is very diverse: It can be practiced spanning diet and exercise changes, hypnosis, chiropractic adjustment, biofeedback, homeopathy, acupuncture and so much more.

-I love this style of medicine because we can all try any or all of them and see what works best for our own self.
+I love this style of medicine because we can all try any or all of them and see what works best for ourselves.
 Nobody will have the same experience, so it is important to figure out what works best for you.
-For example, I have a chiropractor that I like to see when needed, but my husband prefers another chiropractors way of practice – the great thing about this situation is that we both have someone in the field of alternative medicine that helps us get our mind and/or bodies to a healthier place, in a natural way.
+For example, I have a chiropractor that I like to see when needed, but my husband prefers another chiropractor's way of practice – the great thing about this situation is that we both have someone in the field of alternative medicine that helps us get our mind and/or bodies to a healthier place, in a natural way.

 In “acupuncture” you may immediately think of needles.
 The super small (you can’t even feel them) needles are placed in the same meridian channels throughout the body.
 Meridians are channels that carry life energy (qi or ch’i) throughout the body.
 The reason is that illness can occur when one of these meridians is blocked or out of balance.
 Acupuncture may also add some electrical stimulation, which doesn’t hurt at all and has been known to be very helpful when needed.